ACC Residual Levy

 With the removal of the residual levy, accredited employers will no longer be paying this portion which will lead to far greater savings.

 How will Accredited Employers benefit?

-The graph below is an example based on a client in the ACC Partnership Programme.
+The graph below is an example based on a client in the ACC Accredited Employers Program.
 With the residual levy, the employer is saving only on the work levy section of their invoice.
 This means that even if their overall standard ACC levy rate is higher with the residual levy, the savings are not as significant.
 With a total ACC levy of $654,500 sand savings of $346,500.

 When the residual levy is removed this client has seen a reduction in their overall ACC levy rate, however the savings made are applied to their entire levy.
-This gives them a total ACC levy of $577,500 with a saving through the Partnership Programme of $519,750.
+This gives them a total ACC levy of $577,500 with a saving through the ACC Accredited Employers Program of $519,750.

 If you would like to know how these changes and the current levy rates effect your business, please contact Fergus Rolston.